 The unique lekking behavior of prairie grouse (described below) attracts numerous wildlife viewers each year.
-Several viewing blinds are annually available for public use on the Fort Pierre and Buffalo Gap National Grasslands (FPNG) as well as Custer State Park.
+Several viewing blinds are annually available for public use on the Fort Pierre and Buffalo Gap National Grasslands (FPNG).
 The amazing sight and sound of the prairie grouse courtship display is an annual sign that spring is soon to arrive on the prairies.
 Prairie grouse are an indicator of a functioning prairie ecosystem which suggests landscape-level habitat exists for other prairie obligate species.
 Prairie grouse are considered "flagship" species for conservation of prairie habitat throughout their range and in SD.